andrasq/node-json-simple/Readme.md

 ===========

 Fast JSON encoder.
 Handles a simplified subset of the input accepted by JSON.stringify, but runs 2x faster.
-Intended for encoding data for export, not native object serialization.
+Ideal for encoding data for export, won't work for arbitrary object serialization.

 Data exchange formats are simple; they tend to be plain arrays or hashes with no inherited properties, simple ascii property names, containing fairly simple